 Betwixt 2 Hearts

 is a fantastic collection of 6 books in one.
-Each is a standalone, though they connect to one another, and sometimes to the author’s other works.
+Each is standalone, though they connect to one another, and sometimes to the author’s other works.

 Betwixt 2 Hearts by Amanda Tru

-A remarkable setup, a breeding ground for Christian dating stories to launch from.
+A remarkable setup, a breeding ground for Christian romance and dating stories to launch from.
 As Camden and Bailey build a Christian Matchmaking website, they build a unique relationship of their own.
 The best parts in my opinion, are:

 Camden sharing the gospel with Bailey.
 Wow!
 She struggles with it, because if he’s right, she and many others who think they are Christian, aren’t.